ibm-s390-cloud/k8s-cex-dev-plugin/docs/prometheus_support.md

   A simple integer literal showing the total sum of all request counter values of all CEX resources managed by all CEX plug-in instances.
-This metric gives the sum of all `cex_plugin_request_counter` over all crypto configsets and is provided only for convenience.
+This metric provides the sum of all `cex_plugin_request_counter` over all crypto configsets and is provided only for convenience.